Wildfires and Water QualityRSS

-Wildfires are of growing concern in the Southwestern United States.
+California, parts of the Pacific Northwest and the Southwestern United States are experiencing some of the worst wildfires in history.
 We’ve seen a significant increase in both the frequency and magnitude of these destructive natural disasters since 1990.
-These areas are naturally susceptible to drought-like conditions, but the magnitude of wildfires becomes further heightened due to global warming trends and poor timber harvesting techniques.
+These areas are naturally susceptible to drought-like conditions, but the magnitude of wildfires becomes further heightened due to global warming trends and poor timber harvesting protocols.
 The overall threat of wildfires is also increasing due to urban sprawl and higher densities of people moving to drought-prone locations.
-In conclusion, wildfires can negatively impact water quality and here’s why:
+Wildfires can negatively impact water quality and here’s why:

 How do Wildfires Affect Water Quality?

 After a wildfire event, watersheds become vulnerable to erosion, sedimentation, runoff, and other freshwater impairments.
 80% of freshwater resources originate or pass through some type of forested land.
 Forested watersheds naturally filter rainwater, slow the rate of storm water runoff, and contribute immensely to the health of surrounding tributaries.
 Once forested vegetation is destroyed, the rate and volume of runoff increases tremendously, which is influenced by topography of an area.
 Additionally, purifying capabilities become eliminated once forested vegetation is destroyed.